 Students write and run programs in the browser using the CodeHS editor.
-The first programming module is in Python and utilizes Tracy the Turtle to teach basic programming concepts.
-The second continues working with Python in the console.
-There is also a JavaScript programming unit in the supplemental modules that can be swapped out and used instead of one of these modules.
+The default programming module is in Python and utilizes Tracy the Turtle to teach basic programming concepts.
+There are two other coding options (Python and JavaScript) in the supplemental modules that can be swapped out and used instead.
 Only one programming module is necessary to hit all required standards.
-The second programming module is for enrichment.